pybliometrics-dev/pybliometrics/docs/configuration.rst

         ZZZ

-where PPP refers to `~/` and XXX, YYYY and ZZZ refer to your API Keys, of which you can register 10 for your account.
-To make pybliometrics replace a depleted key with a random one of the others, separate keys on a comma.
-Multi-line statements are allowed as long they are indented.
+where PPP refers to `~/` and XXX, YYYY and ZZZ refer to your API Keys, of which you can register 10 for your Scopus account.
+If you provide all of them (separated by a comma), pybliometrics automatically replaces a depleted key with a random one of the others.
+If you edit the file manually, remember to indent multi-line statements.

 Simply edit this file to change the paths where `pybliometrics` should cache downloaded files (`pybliometrics` will create them if necessary)